PatrickSt1991/Sportlink.Club.Info.Viewer/README.md

 Please bear in mind, the API's called are with the clientId of my previous soccer club, you will need to replace that for your own to get the correct data.

+Our Samsung Smart TVs were to old to handle Vue3 + Vite so I've backed it into a [Sportlink Club Info Viewer Tizen app]( https://github.com/PatrickSt1991/Sportlink.Club.Info.Viewer.Tizen/tree/main) that way it can pull the required resources and still work.

 ## Features

 - **Real-time Data Fetching**: Automatically retrieves match schedules for the next 7 days for match program information, past 7 days for match results information and next three hours for post match information.